consolidation/cgr/README.md

 You may select any directory you like for the `CGR_BIN_DIR`, as long as if is in your $PATH.

+## Updating and Removing

+To update a project that you installed with `cgr`, run:

+`cgr update drush/drush`

+Similarly, to remove a project:

+`cgr remove drush/drush`

+To update or remove cgr itself, run `composer global update consolidation/cgr` or `composer global remove cgr`.
+Note that removing cgr has no effect on the commands you installed with cgr; they will remain installed and functional.

 ## Troubleshooting

 If you find that `cgr` is still behaving like a standard Composer `global require` command, double-check the settings of your $PATH variable, and use `which cgr` and `alias cgr` to deterime whether or not this script is being selected by your shell.
 It is possible that cgr may conflict with some other tool; for example, [the oh-my-zsh project defines a cgr alias](https://github.com/robbyrussell/oh-my-zsh/blob/0d45e771c8d3d1f7c465be465fcbdb4169141347/plugins/composer/composer.plugin.zsh#L46).
 If this is an issue for you, either `unalias cgr`, or perhaps add `alias cgrx="$HOME/.composer/vendor/bin/cgr"` to run this experimental tool as `cgrx`.